yapcoin-project/litecoin/.github/ISSUE_TEMPLATE.md

 General yapcoin questions and/or support requests and are best directed to the [yapcointalk.io forums](https://yapcointalk.io/).

-For reporting security issues, please contact the Yapcoin developers on the #yapcoin-dev Freenode IRC channel or alternatively you can email us at contact@yapcoin.org.
+For reporting security issues, please contact the Yapcoin developers on the #yapcoin-dev Freenode IRC channel or alternatively you can email us at contact@yapcoin.co.

 ### Describe the issue